-However, the CSO (2013) noted that despite the rising trend in joblessness, two paradoxical facts can be 95 96 observed.
-On the one hand, the number of unfilled skilled-job vacancies, especially in the financial services sector 97 and in the ICT sector has been increasing since the last 10 years.
-On the other, the EPZ is crippled by labour 98 supply shortages and is compelled to import foreign labour mainly from China, India and Bangladesh.
-Lee (2008) 99 explained how similar situation had prevailed in Taiwan in the 1980's in the manufacturing industry which gave rise to the employment of illegal immigrants and how it was necessary for the government to establish a decree 100 for tackling this issue.
-A similar situation prevailed in the 1990's in Malaysia during its industrialization process, 101 where the growing presence of foreign workers could be explained by excess demand for labour combine with 102 rapid economic growth, as well as the cheaper cost of foreign workers.
-103 of a structural nature caused by changes in demand and technology and that there is a mismatch between available skills and available jobs.
+However, the CSO (2013) noted that despite the rising trend in joblessness, two paradoxical facts can be observed.
+On the one hand, the number of unfilled skilled-job vacancies, especially in the financial services sector and in the ICT sector has been increasing since the last 10 years.
+On the other, the EPZ is crippled by labour supply shortages and is compelled to import foreign labour mainly from China, India and Bangladesh.
+Lee (2008) explained how similar situation had prevailed in Taiwan in the 1980's in the manufacturing industry which gave rise to the employment of illegal immigrants and how it was necessary for the government to establish a decree for tackling this issue.
+A similar situation prevailed in the 1990's in Malaysia during its industrialization process, where the growing presence of foreign workers could be explained by excess demand for labour combine with rapid economic growth, as well as the cheaper cost of foreign workers.

+This leads us to conclude that it is therefore appropriate to say that the unemployment phenomenon is of a structural nature caused by changes in demand and technology and that there is a mismatch between available skills and available jobs.
 Structural unemployment cannot be cured solely by "reflation", which is the macroeconomic policy to increase aggregate demand in view of creating more jobs.
 Instead, a policy that would emphasize on retraining and relocation of the affected workforce is necessary (Ramdoo, 2004).